Keats/pixelspa.com/content/projects/children-society/index.md

 listimages = ["children-list.png", "children-list@2x.png"]
 +++

-The Children’s Society is a UK charity which fights childhood poverty, harm and neglect through direct practice, policy work and campaigning.
-They recently undertook their first rebranding exercise in 16 years and needed someone to execute the new brand digitally.
-I had the chance to work on this project while working at Manifesto Digital.
+The Children’s Society is a UK charity fighting against child poverty.
+It recently undertook its first rebranding exercise in over 16-years.
+To my amazement, I had the chance to work on this project, concepting and creating digital brand work during my time at Manifesto Digital.

 ## The goal